ericxiao251/spark-syntax/README.md

 # Spark-Syntax

-This is a public repo documenting all of the "best practices" of writing a PySpark code from what I have learnt from working with `PySpark` for 3 years.
+This is a public repo documenting all of the "best practices" of writing PySpark code from what I have learnt from working with `PySpark` for 3 years.
 This will mainly focus on the `Spark DataFrames and SQL` library.

 # Table of Contexts: